Systems Architect · Organizational Builder · Associate Director

 Office of General Counsel

-Established the organization’s first Continuing Legal Education (CLE) accreditation infrastructure from scratch — multi-state bar requirements, attendance verification, compliance reporting, certificate generation — while simultaneously planning the office’s annual conference alongside the General Counsel.
+Established the organization’s first Continuing Legal Education (CLE) accreditation infrastructure from scratch: multi-state bar requirements, attendance verification, compliance reporting, certificate generation.
+All while simultaneously planning the office’s annual conference alongside the General Counsel.
 Built the operational infrastructure that allowed the organization to conduct virtual disciplinary hearings for the first time in its history, under crisis pressure, and kept afterward.
 Served as research support for active federal litigation.
-HR reclassified me from administrative to Project Manager based on the expanded scope.
+HR reclassified me from administrative to Project Manager to match the scope of the work.

 Jun 2015 – Aug 2017 • AFT • Washington, DC